-Listing courtesy of Royal LePage Parksville-Qualicum Beach Realty (PBO).
+Courtesy of Royal LePage Parksville-Qualicum Beach Realty (PBO)

-Listing courtesy of Royal LePage Parksville-Qualicum Beach Realty (QU).
+Courtesy of Royal LePage Parksville-Qualicum Beach Realty (QU)

-With one of the oldest average populations in Canada, Qualicum Beach has become one of Canada’s top retirement destinations.
-If you are looking for a quaint seaside community still exuding small town charm with a mild climate and a picturesque natural setting, Qualicum Beach may be for you.
-Build along a four kilometer stretch of scenic coastline, Qualicum Beach is largely absent of chain restaurants and big box stores.
+With one of the oldest average-age populations in Canada, Qualicum Beach has become one of Canada’s top retirement destinations.
+If you are looking for a quaint seaside community still exuding small-town charm with a mild climate and a picturesque natural setting, Qualicum Beach may be for you.
+Built along a four-kilometer stretch of scenic coastline, Qualicum Beach is largely absent of chain restaurants and big-box stores which many argue helps retain the charm.
 Gardeners are often attracted to the area due to the fact that many properties offer larger lots than are commonly available in surrounding communities.

-Qualicum Beach has 2 elementary schools, Arrowview Elementary Springwood Elementary and and Qualicum Beach Elementary School where students attend from Kindergarten to Grade 7.
+Qualicum Beach has 2 elementary schools, Arrowview Elementary School and Qualicum Beach Elementary School where students attend from Kindergarten to Grade 7.

 From Grade 8-12, students will attend Kwalikum Secondary School.

-Largely absent of big box and chain stores, Qualicum Beach features a good selection of locally owned, boutique-style shops, especially in the enchanting downtown core.
+In lieu of big box and chain stores, Qualicum Beach features a good selection of locally owned, boutique-style shops, especially in the enchanting downtown core.
 Qualicum Foods is conveniently located downtown for all of your grocery needs.
-Wembley Mall just south of town features a Canadian Tire and Save-on-Foods, as well as a number of other retailers, and a half hour drive to Nanaimo has you at Vancouver Island’s largest mall and in amongst a number of big box stores.
+Wembley Mall just south of town features a Canadian Tire and Save-on-Foods, as well as a number of other retailers, and a half-hour drive to Nanaimo has you at Vancouver Island’s largest mall and in amongst a number of big box stores.

 If you are looking for nightclubs, Qualicum Beach is likely not the destination for you.
-Visiting an artist’s studio, a play at the theatre, or visiting the boutique shops or a cafe downtown are more likely to occupy your time in Qualicum Beach.
+Visiting an artist’s studio, watching a play at the theatre, frequenting the boutique shops or a cafe downtown are more likely to occupy your time in Qualicum Beach.
 Alternatively, catch the Junior B Oceanside Generals hockey time at Oceanside Place, just south of town.

 Just minutes south, Parksville has a number of family-friendly entertainment options such as the Paradise Fun Park, Riptide Lagoon Adventure Golf, and Sunset Bowling Lanes.
-A quick drive to nearby Coombs will present options such as the World Parrot Refuge, Butterfly World, North Island Wildlife Recovery Centre, as well as Go-karts at the Fast Time Grand Prix.
+A quick drive to nearby Coombs will present options such as Butterfly World, the North Island Wildlife Recovery Centre, and go-karting at the Fast Time Grand Prix.

-Qualicum Beach features a noticeable absence of chain restaurants and fast food outlets.
-There is a good selection and variety of local dining options.
+Qualicum Beach features a noticeable absence of chain restaurants and fast-food outlets, however, there is a good selection and variety of local dining options.
 Whether you are in the mood for seafood, sushi, Italian, or Thai, you won’t have to venture far.
 Local favorite Bistro 694 is always a popular choice.

-If you ever find that you can’t find what you are looking for in Qualicum Beach, with Parksville and Nanaimo both located within a half hour’s drive, there are plenty of alternative options to choose from.
+On the off chance that you can’t find what you are looking for in Qualicum Beach, Parksville and Nanaimo are both located within a half-hour’s drive and offer plenty of alternative options to choose from.

 Qualicum Beach has approximately 280 hectares of parkland dispersed throughout the community.